Map-A-Droid/MAD-ATV/README_64bit.md

    - (connect another device if you are flashing more than one)
  - Click Stop
  - Close burning tool
-   - (*1) - Find ROMs here: https://github.com/Map-A-Droid/MAD-ATV/releases (Currently under the "This is beta!" link)
+   - (*1) - Find ROMs [here](https://github.com/Map-A-Droid/MAD-ATV/releases): (Currently under the "This is beta!" link)
+   - (*2) - Recommended USB ports for flashing (use other if first doesn't work):
-   - (*2) - On Tx9s, flash with the USB port closest to the network port
+     - On Tx9s, flash with the USB port closest to the network port
      - On x96mini use left USB port (recommended on Discord)
      - On A95xF1 use right USB port (recommended on Discord)